euniceky/Course_Mini_Projects/README.md

-A collection of mini projects is in this repository.
+A collection of mini projects on: json files, statistical analysis, regression analysis,